ViennaRNA/ViennaRNA/doc/source/ligand_binding.rst

 Therefore, this model is applicable to ligand binding to any loop context.

-The second approach, on the other hand, uses the soft-constraints feature to change the energy evaluation of hairpin- or interior-loops.
-Hence, it can only be appleid when a ligand binds to a hairpin-like, or interior-loop like motif.
+The second approach, on the other hand, uses the soft-constraints feature to change the energy evaluation of hairpin- or internal-loops.
+Hence, it can only be appleid when a ligand binds to a hairpin-like, or internal-loop like motif.

 .. toctree::
    :maxdepth: 1